laristra/cinch/cli/README.rst

 ======

-This package provides a command line interface to many of the development tools for the NGC project.
+This package provides a command line interface to many of the development tools for the cinch project.

 The currently supported tools include: